Consensys/orchestrate/README.md

 type HandlerFunc func(txctx *engine.TxContext)
 ```

-When creating an engine you must register a chain of handlers by using ``engine.Use(handler)``.
+When creating an engine you must register a chain of handlers by using ``engine.Register(handler)``.
 When running, each time a new message is feeded to the engine, the engine generates a ``engine.TxContext`` and apply handlers sequence on this context object.

 #### Pipeline/Middleware